 Winterland, on Route 222, has the best soil in the peninsula, and has been a farming area since the dark days of the Depression.
 It’s also a good place for birding.

 In 1942, two U.S. warships ran aground near St. Lawrence, one of the region’s more famous communities.
 The people of St. Lawrence and Lawn risked their lives when rescuing 186 sailors.
 They helped bring the men ashore and took them into their homes.
 One of the rescued sailors was the late Lanier Phillips, an African-American who had experienced racism first-hand.
 The kindness shown to him by the people of St. Lawrence – most of whom had never before seen someone of African- American descent – helped him imagine a better world, and he went on to help desegregate the U.S. Navy.
 The Chamber Cove Heritage Walk traces the rugged coastline and leads to a memorial monument commemorating the event.
-For a deeper dive into the history of these shores, a guided walking tour is a must.

 Visit Grand Bank, where the town’s architecture reflects the prosperity and loss that went hand-in-hand with that once-booming industry.